thanos-io/thanos/docs/components/query.md

                                  series, recording rules, and alerting rules.
       --selector-label=<name>="<value>" ...
-                                 Query selector labels are exposed at the info endpoint (repeated) and they comprise key/value
+                                 Query selector labels are exposed at the info endpoint (repeated).
+They comprise key/value
-                                 pair of strings and we always try to have the subset of data that these labels point to, the store LabelSets and the selector-labels are
+                                 pair of strings.
+We always try to have the subset of data that these labels point to.
+The store label-sets and the selector-labels are
-                                 merged and when there are no LabelSets from the store-proxy’s discovered stores we consider
+                                 merged and when there are no label-sets from the store-proxy’s discovered stores we consider
-                                 selector-labels as the LabelSets.
+                                 selector-labels as the label-set.
       --store=<store> ...
 Addresses of statically configured store API servers (repeatable).
 The scheme may be
                                  prefixed with 'dns+' or 'dnssrv+' to detect